-Dr. Philip Schein is the President of the Schein Group, Inc., which provides consultative services to the pharmaceutical industry, and the former Chairman and CEO of US Bioscience, where he took three drugs through development and regulatory approval in the United States, Europe, and Canada, including the radiation protection drug, Ethyol.
-Schein has held major positions in the field of medical oncology, serving as President of the American Society of Clinical Oncology, and he has chaired the U.S. Food and Drug Administration’s Oncologic Drugs Advisory Committee.
-He has served as a member of the Board of Directors on the American Board of Internal Medicine, where he chaired the Medical Oncology Committee.
+Dr. Philip Schein is President of the Schein Group, Inc., which provides consulting services to the pharmaceutical industry, and is the former Chairman and CEO of US Bioscience, where he took three drugs through development and regulatory approval in the United States, Europe, and Canada, including the radiation protection drug, Ethyol.
+Schein has held major positions in the field of medical oncology, serving as President of the American Society of Clinical Oncology, and has chaired the U.S. Food and Drug Administration’s Oncologic Drugs Advisory Committee.
+He has served as a member of the Board of Directors for the American Board of Internal Medicine, where he chaired the Medical Oncology Committee.
 He was appointed by President Clinton to the National Cancer Advisory Board.
-Schein also served as co-Chairman of the Gastrointestinal Cancer Tumor Study Group and was a founding member of the Japan-American, French-American Agreement and Pan American Health Organization-U.S. Agreements on Cancer Research.
+Schein also served as co-Chairman of the Gastrointestinal Cancer Tumor Study Group and was a founding member of the Japan-U.S., French-U.S., and Pan American Health Organization-U.S. Agreements on Cancer Research.

-Schein received his B.A. from Rutgers, the State College of New Jersey, in biological science and his M.D. from Upstate Medical University, and he holds multiple honorary doctorates.
+Schein received his B.A. in biological science from Rutgers University and his M.D. from Upstate Medical University, and he holds multiple honorary doctorates.